-This TIB provides information that allows dose reconstructors to base doses to Pantex Plant workers who have no or limited monitoring data on known site coworker data.
+This TIB provides information that allows dose reconstructors to base external doses on known site coworker data for Pantex Plant workers who have no or limited monitoring data.
 In addition, the data in this TIB should be used to assign dose for gaps in the dosimetry record.
+Please note that if the unmonitored period is short and the EE was monitored before and after the gap with no apparent change in work assignments, the gap may be filled with the average of the surrounding measurements (see OCAS-IG-001).

-In cases where the monitoring records list a recorded "0," that entry is assumed to mean that the dosimeter was issued and processed, and that no exposure or dose was detected in excess of the dosimeter LOD.
-In cases in which the records show that the worker was monitored for occupational external exposures, and one or more dosimeter exchange cycles are blank (or listed as a dash, slash, or hash mark), then the absence of an entry is assumed to indicate that the worker:
+In cases where the monitoring records list a recorded "0," that entry is assumed to mean that the dosimeter was issued and processed, and that no exposure or dose was detected in excess of the dosimeter limit of detection (LOD).
+In cases in which the records show that the worker was monitored for occupational external exposures and one or more dosimeter exchange cycles are blank (or listed as a dash, slash, or hash mark), then the absence of an entry is assumed to indicate that the worker: